GAlaxy Light profile convolutional neural NETworks (GaLNets). I. fast and accurate structural parameters for billion galaxy samples: Testing the performances

-Going into more details about the performances of the two GaLNets, the fact that GaLNetS-2 generally performs better than GaLNetS-1 shows the importance of the information that the CNN can learn from the ``local'' PSF, especially for the galaxy shapes.
+Going into more details about the performances of the two GaLNets, the fact that GaLNet-2 always performs better than GaLNet-1 shows the importance of the information that the CNN can learn from the ``local'' PSF, especially for the galaxy shapes.
 Indeed, the improvement is more evident for the axis ratio $q$ and the S{\' e}rsic index $n$.
 For the former, as introduced in Sect. \ref{sec:CNN}, GaLNet-2 can correct the prediction depending on how round the 2D PSF is from the input local PSF image, according to what was learned in the training phase.
-For the latter, as discussed above, GaLNet-2 can account of the effect of the smoothing of the profile, especially in the central pixels.
+For the latter, as discussed above, GaLNet-2 can account for the effect of the smoothing of the profile, especially in the central pixels.
 We stress here that, for both these parameters, GaLNet-1 is also trained to account for the PSF, as this is incorporated in the convolution of the model with a random image from the PSF sample (see Sect. \ref{sec:training_data}).
-However, when making predictions, GaLNet-1 can only guess on the basis of an ``average'' PSF, as it does not have information on the local PSF (PSF-mismatch, hereafter).
+However, when making predictions, GaLNet-1 can only guess on the basis of a ``self-learned'' PSF\footnote{The information of the PSF is encrypted in the mapping between the ground truth labels and the training images which are by definition convolved with the local PSF.
+Hence, even without knowing the local PSF, GaLNet-1 learns the ``average'' effect of the PSF over the training sample.}, as it does not have information on the local PSF (PSF-mismatch, hereafter).
 This produces a larger scatter on the output parameters because of the well known degeneracies among the S{\' e}rsic parameters (e.g., $R{\rm e}-n$ and the $mag-n$).
 On the other hand, GaLNet-2, by avoiding the PSF-mismatch using the local PSF, is able to contain the scatter and overall parameter uncertainties (see Sect. \ref{sec:stat_err}).

 We can finally visualize the differences between the two CNNs by estimating the residual images obtained by subtracting the 2D S{\' e}rsic model from the original galaxy image.
-This is done as it follows.
+This is done as follows.
 First, we derive a 2D galaxy model by the estimated parameters issued by the CNN, then convolve this model with the local PSF (i.e. the one we use as input for the GaLNet-2).
-This PSF convolved model is subtracted by the galaxy image input in the GaLNets: the better the models the more the residual images look like a (zero) background image.
+This PSF convolved model is subtracted by the galaxy image input in the GaLNets: the better the models, the more the residual images look like a (zero) background image.